 Waterproofing is making an object virtually impervious to water.
 Unless specific additives are included prior to pouring, concrete is not watertight therefore you need to use options to make an area waterproof.
 Waterproofing involves the application of a membrane (liquid or sheet) to act as a barrier between liquid and the building structure.
-We offer a range of waterproofing options.
+We offer a range of waterproofing options of Commercial and Residential concrete roof restoration just like the local roofing services, repairs and waterproofing since 1977.

 Waterproof or water-resistant describes objects relatively unaffected by water or resisting the ingress of water under specified conditions.
 Such items may be used in wet environments or under water to specified depths.
 Waterproofing describes making an object waterproof or water-resistant.